-Commented [BGA12]: Here we've maintained existing language.
+Commented [BGA14]: Here we've maintained existing language.
 The only transition proposed is to allow the overlay district regulations to amend specific use provisions that may otherwise be in code.
 For example, if wayside stands are limited to one per lot, the overlay district regulations may specifically identify an area within preserved open space where up to three wayside stands may be erected at any point in time.
 The use has not changes, but the specific rules governing the use may be amended if deemed appropriate as part of the PUD approval.

-Commented [BGA13]: The Planning Commission had a split opinion on whether Townhomes should continue to be allowed in OP developments.
+Commented [BGA15]: The Planning Commission had a split opinion on whether Townhomes should continue to be allowed in OP developments.
 Some felt townhomes were not appropriate in rural areas, while others felt they had been very successful in such developments to date and helped to created more open space than could otherwise be provided by all single family homes.
 Others pointed out that modern townhomes include detached units on zero setback "unit lots" which are surrounded by association owned and maintained property.
+All other uses not listed in 154.656(A)(1) or 154.656(A)(2) are hereby prohibited.